22/11/09

 photo: Miguel Carvajal

-Strictly intended for amateur astronomers, either individuals or groups (clubs and associations), either for visual observations or for performing astrophotogtaphy.
+Strictly intended for amateur astronomers, either individuals or groups (clubs and associations), either for visual observations or for performing some astrophotogtaphy.

 The starting time also is established at the convenience of the group.